xHarbourCom/vxh/function_ref.md

 ## GetShortPathName()
 Retrieves the short path form of the specified path.

-Please check [here](https://docs.microsoft.com/en-in/windows/win32/api/fileapi/nf-fileapi-getshortpathnamew) for more details.
+Please check  <a href="https://docs.microsoft.com/en-in/windows/win32/api/fileapi/nf-fileapi-getshortpathnamew" target="_blank">here</a> for more details.